vishalcloudyuga/dcos-docs/1.7/administration/upgrading.md

 1. Validate the upgrade

-    - Monitor the Exhibitor UI to confirm that the Master re-joins the ZooKeeper quorum successfully (the status indicator will turn green).
+    - Monitor the Exhibitor UI to confirm that the Master rejoins the ZooKeeper quorum successfully (the status indicator will turn green).
 The Exhibitor UI is available at `http://<dcos_master>:8181/`.
     - Verify that `http://<dcos_master>/mesos` indicates that the upgraded master is running Mesos 0.28.0.

 ### DC/OS Agents